 Whether an investment in the Company is appropriate for you will depend on your own requirements and attitude to risk.
-The Company is designed for high net worth investors (although can be marketed to all types of investors) who:
+The Company is designed for high net worth investors (although may be marketed to investors of any category, including retail investors), who:

-- want to achieve capital growth and income over the long term through investing in UK and overseas markets using the expertise of the Investment Manager; - can meet the minimum investment levels; - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital; and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").
+- want to achieve capital growth and income over the longer term through investing in UK and overseas markets with the expertise of the Investment Adviser, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").